-1) For students unsure of their future plans, the SUNY CCC's admission application has an Undecided/Undeclared option for you to choose.
+Unsure?
+SUNY CCC's admission application has an Undecided/Undeclared option for you.

-If you plan to join the workforce immediately after completing your degree at SUNY CCC then please select the undecided/unsure option when choosing your area of study on the SUNY CCC application.
-Career Services will be communicating with you about the next steps so we can ensure you are enrolled in the appropriate cleasses.
+If you plan to join the workforce after completing your degree at SUNY CCC, then select the undecided/unsure option when choosing your area of study on the SUNY CCC application.
+Career Services will talk with you about the next steps so we can make sure you're enrolled in the right classes.